-We are currently hiring for the Assistant Director for Newman Towers which oversees an area housing approximately 780 sophomore and junior residents in apartment-style community.
+We are currently hiring for the Assistant Director for Charleston & Gardens which oversees an area housing approximately 744 residents of all class years in an apartment-style community.

 The Assistant Director (AD) position is a challenging and rewarding role for professionals interested in further pursuing careers in residence life, student conduct, housing operations, and beyond.
 Within their areas, Assistant Directors are responsible for developing and leading the GRC and RA staffs, designing area-specific community development plans, adjudicating and delegating the area’s student conduct caseload, communicating with parents and other stakeholders, and organizing opening and closing processes.
-In addition, the AD is responsible for the coordination of a secondary assignment – often leading the development and implementation of many of the office’s major processes including RA/GRC recruitment, selection, and training.
+In addition, the AD is responsible for the coordination of a departmental committee – often leading the development and implementation of many of the office’s major processes.
 On a small, collaborative campus, Assistant Directors also have the opportunity to be involved in campus-wide initiatives that will expose them to a number of different areas in student development and higher education.

 Primary Job Responsibilities